thkoch2001/tvlfyi_depot/tvix/website/landing-en.md

 ------------------

-Tvix is a new implementation of Nix, a purely-functional package manager.
-It aims to have a modular implementation, in which different components can be reused or replaced based on the use-case.
+Tvix is a new implementation of Nix, a purely-functional package manager, written in Rust.
+It has a modular implementation, in which different components can be reused or replaced based on the use-case.

-Tvix is developed as a GPLv3-licensed open-source project by [TVL][], with source code available in the [TVL monorepo][].
+Tvix is developed as a GPLv3-licensed open-source project by [TVL][], with source code available in the [TVL monorepo][] ([GitHub mirror][gh]).

 There are several projects within Tvix, such as:

 * `//tvix/castore` - subtree storage/transfer in a content-addressed fashion
 * `//tvix/cli` - preliminary REPL & CLI implementation for Tvix
 * `//tvix/eval` - an implementation of the Nix programming language
-* `//tvix/nar-bridge[-go]` - a HTTP webserver providing a Nix HTTP Binary Cache interface in front of a tvix-store
+* `//tvix/nar-bridge` - a HTTP webserver providing a Nix HTTP Binary Cache interface in front of a tvix-store
-* `//tvix/nix-compat` - a Rust library for compatibility with C++ Nix, features like encodings and hashing schemes and formats
+* `//tvix/nix-compat` - a Rust library for compatibility with C++ Nix, features like encodings and hashing schemes and formats, nix-daemon protocol
 * `//tvix/serde` - a Rust library for using the Nix language for app configuration
 * `//tvix/store` - a "filesystem" linking Nix store paths and metadata with the content-addressed layer
 * ... and a handful others!

-The language evaluator can be toyed with in [Tvixbolt][], and you can check out the [Tvix README][] ([GitHub mirror][gh]) for additional information on the project and development workflows.
+The language evaluator can be toyed with in [Tvixbolt][], and you can check out the [Tvix README][]  for additional information on the project and development workflows.

 Developer documentation for some parts of Tvix is [available online][docs].